LauraAlspaugh/fs-journal/journal/06/questions.md

 09. What are ***props*** and how are they used?
 Provide an example

   > | they are custom attributes that we register on our Vue projects.
-They are used to pass data from a parent to child component. |
+They are used to pass data from a parent to child component.
+For example we have a template tag with CAMERA in it.
+We use prop tags such as image and name to define that camera. |

 10. What is the Vue method used to create watchable objects such as `state` or `AppState`?